Elf Owls Reception

 - A waterproof suit/trousers and jacket.

-We hope you are all looking forward to the term ahead as much as we are.
-Please do come and speak to us if you have any questions or concerns.
+We look forward to a brilliant term ahead!
+As always, please do come and chat to us if you have any queries or concerns.

 With our warmest wishes,